-Nosferatu in Venice will be released on Blu-ray by Severin Films on March 30th 2021.
+Nosferatu in Venice was released on Blu-ray by Severin Films on March 30th 2021.
 Order direct for an exclusive slipcover.
-The film has been newly restored in 2K from the original negative with English and Italian (with English subtitles) mono audio options.
+The film was newly restored in 2K from the original negative with English and Italian (with English subtitles) mono audio options.
 Special features:

 Our previous coverage of the film is below: